 The Endocrine and Diabetes Clinics provide specialized pediatric care to any patient up to and including college age.
 Our philosophy of care emphasizes self-management through education.

 Our patients are served based on two primary diagnostic groups:

-- Diabetes: Whether treating youth with juvenile diabetes or type 2 diabetes, our emphasis is on fostering the self-care skills necessary to maintain blood glucose control and promote normal growth and development.
-These children are routinely followed in clinic approximately every three to four months to ensure the physical, emotional and psychological health of each patient.
+We treat patients with juvenile or type 2 diabetes and focus on the self-care skills necessary to maintain blood glucose control and promote normal growth and development.
+We monitor each patient's progress through regular clinic visits every three to four months.
 Learn more about our diabetes team.

-- Endocrine: Serves children with disorders of the endocrine system such as thyroid problems; growth and development; short stature; tall stature; obesity and excessive thinness; sexual development; insulin resistance syndrome; and a variety of other syndromes.
+Our team provides treatment for patients with disorders of the endocrine system.
 Patients are followed on a regular basis from infancy through adolescence and into young adulthood.

 - Laboratory testing and stimulation tests